Recovering the Lost World,

 AD 1472 (*) last Venus anniversary (AD 1507)

-AD 1519 Cortez massacred 6,000 Cholulans
+AD 1519 Cortez massacred 3,000 Cholulans

-Note 1: 'corrected dates' are Baktuns and Katuns as solar years.
+Note 1: "Corrected dates" are Baktuns and Katuns as solar years,

-Note 2: Prior to 2193 the 'Venus cycle' consisted of 52 solar years.
+Note 2: Prior to 2193 the "Venus cycle" consisted of 52 solar years.

-Note 3: For the period of 2193 BC to 1492 BC, the 'Venus cycle'
+Note 3: For the period of 2193 BC to 1492 BC, the "Venus cycle"

 is based on an interval of 47 solar years, marked #.

-Note 4: After 1492 BC I have used a 52 year 'Venus cycle.'
+Note 4: After 1492 BC I have used a 52-year "Venus cycle."

-From this table it would be clear that primacy of a site is concluded after the 10th anniversary of the 52 year Venus cycle (whether the cycle existed in reality or not).
+From this table it would be clear that primacy of a site is concluded after the 10th anniversary of the 52-year Venus cycle, whether the cycle existed in reality or not.
 This assumes a missing primacy between La Venta and Teotihuacan, for which I have suggested Monte Alban, although Tres Zapotes was also revived.

-Considering the role played by San Lorenzo and La Venta in the maintenance of creation and prevention of the destruction of the world for over 1000 years, it becomes obvious that these two sites were very important and influencial, and would have set the religious agenda for Mesoamerica for the following 2000 years.
+Considering the role played by San Lorenzo and La Venta in the maintenance of creation and prevention of the destruction of the world for over 1000 years, it becomes obvious that these two sites were very important and influential, and possibly would have set the religious agenda for Mesoamerica for the following 2000 years.

-It could be suggested that the older horizon locations (like for April 19, 1492 BC, or February 28, 747 BC) were simply copied from the older sites, except that we start to see these older alignments being conformed to the new axial inclination of 23.5 degrees, just as we also see some of the newer 'era-ending' dates configured to horizon locations conformed to the old axial inclination of 30 degrees.
+It could be suggested that the older horizon locations (like for April 19, 1492 BC, or February 28, 747 BC) were simply copied from the older sites, except that we start to see these older alignments being conformed to the new axial inclination of 23.5 degrees, just as we also see some of the newer "era-ending" dates configured to horizon locations conformed to the old axial inclination of 30 degrees.
 This is a truly strange procedure, and it is almost beyond the imagination to attempt to understand how the alignments for the previous era could have been found geometrically.
 But it is clear that it happened.
 We also have absolutely no idea what was so important about establishing these site alignments.

 The events of 685 BC were of course written down.
 There would have been day books, records of events by years and by days.
 Narrative versions probably came much later, and likely encompassed all of sacred history, from the first creation onward.
 The understanding of what transpired in 685 BC probably took many forms.
 But everything that was told in the narrative could be verified.

 What does all this mean?
 It means that we are dealing here with able historians, excellent geographers, superb observational astronomers, and astute mathematicians.
-Before the Spanish destroyed all their records, these stone age people had the longest continuous historical records in the world, the only accurate record of past celestial events, and the closest observations of the Sun.
-We only need to get past their quirky concepts of geography, and their strange notions of cyclical time and disregard of the historical length of the year, in order to extract information which other nations of the world have failed to record or make sense of.
+Before the Spanish destroyed all their records, these Stone Age people had the longest continuous historical records in the world, the only accurate record of past celestial events, and the closest observations of the Sun.
+We only need to get past their quirky concepts of geography, and their strange notions of cyclical time and disregard of the actual length of the year, in order to extract information which other nations of the world have failed to record or make sense of.

 Endnotes